Explosion-Scratch/scratchaddons.github.io/README.md

 # scratchaddons.github.io
-The official website for Scratch Addons.
-Maintained by @Explosion-Scratch.
+The old version of the official website for Scratch Addons.
+Made by @Explosion-Scratch